 Both flangeball and swan neck towbar styles are available in a detachable option for most models.
 With a detachable towbar you can remove the neck when the towbar is not in use leaving the vehicle looking like it does not have one.

 Towbar Electric Sockets

-Tow bar electric sockets come in three types.
-The socket you require depends on your intended use for your tow bar, you will need either 7 pin, twin 7 pin, or 13 pin electrics.
-Our team are more than happy to advise on what is best for your requirements however we have set out the 3 different sockets below for your information.
+Towbar electric sockets come in three types.
+The socket you require depends on your intended use for the towbar.
+You will require either 7 pin, twin 7 pin, or 13 pin electrics.
+Our team are more than happy to advise however, we have set out the 3 different sockets below for your information.

 Single 7 Pin, 12(N)

 Single 7 Pin Electrics are the ‘standard’ towing electric plug.

 You need this fitting if you will be towing a standard UK trailer or using a standard cycle carrier on which you need to power a reverse light.